-In the wake of the President’s historic speech referencing Stonewall, NPR ran a piece asking and purporting to answer the question, “So, what was Stonewall?”
+In the wake of the President Obama’s historic speech referencing Stonewall, NPR ran a piece asking and purporting to answer the question, “So, what was Stonewall?”
 The article calls upon Martin Duberman, now 82, to retell the story of Stonewall.
 Martin Duberman published the first history of Stonewall in 1993.
 His history significantly featured trans folk.
 Bizarrely, the NPR author Liz Halloran seems to rewrite Duberman’s history, spending many lines minimizing the trans aspect of Stonewall:

 “I liked the mix of people,” he said.
 “It was not filled, as some accounts have it, with drag queens and street hustlers — it was a nice mix of young and middle-aged, prosperous and not prosperous.”

 Bouncers at the door screened patrons, but they couldn’t keep out police, who with some frequency would “raid” the bar, roust the patrons, and perhaps charge them with infractions ranging from loitering to specific regulations that at the time targeted gay men.

 “They were using any excuse,” Duberman said.
 “For example, you had to be wearing at least four pieces of ‘gender-appropriate’ garb.”

 The night of June 28, 1969, was different.

 When police raided the bar, and pushed customers outside, Duberman said, the men began to throw things back at the police — coins, bricks; eventually, a parking meter.

 This leaves you with a certain impression.
 Let’s look at how Halloran’s reporting of Duberman’s account differs from what Duberman himself wrote:

 [Sylvia’s] lover, Gary, had come along; Tammy, Bambi, and Ivan were there; and rumor had it that Marsha Johnson, disgusted at all the no-shows for her birthday… when the cops came barreling through the front door.